Revised as of 31 July 2017

 Formatting also explores typographical issues — yep, they’re all about appearance too. it’s widows-and-orphans, tracking, kerning, rivers, romans, countrym-, oops, getting caught in my Shakespeare there…

-Click an evolving list to explore the current posts on formatting issues which confuse many authors.
+Explore the current posts on formatting issues which confuse many authors.
 Explore it and reduce or eliminate them from your own publications.

 Your book’s appearance reflects your own “appearance” as a professional author.
 Give it your best!